nickolashkraus/nickolaskraus-io/site/content/posts/my-2025-job-search.md

 was exhausting, as my day centered around the adrenaline spike and long come down from the process, effectively destroying my productivity and mood for the day.
-Since I work from home, I did not need to scuttle off to an empty conference room like my RTO brethren, but it was challenging all the same, especially on top of actually doing my job.
+Since I work from home, I did not need to scuttle off to an empty conference room like my RTO comrades, but it was challenging all the same, especially on top of actually doing my job.

 Generally, and I feel like a broken record at this point, the more you